-Purified Water – Purified water requires the highest amount of processing to remove as many organic and inorganic material as possible.
-Often these processes include reverse osmosis, deionization and distillation.
-Purified water is the benchmark against which all other waters are held, because purified water contains the least amount of harmful substances.
+Purified Water – Purified water requires the highest amount of processing to remove as many organic and inorganic materials as possible.
+Often these processes include reverse osmosis, deionization, and distillation.
+Purified water is the benchmark against which all other waters are measured because purified water contains the least amount of harmful substances.

-The LeverEdge wants to be your partner in water treatment.
-If you want to learn more about how to bring cleaner, better tasting water to your home or business, contact us today.
+The LeverEdge is your source for water purification.
+If you want to learn more about how to bring cleaner, better-tasting water to your home or business, contact us today.
 We’re always eager to help our customers learn more about how to begin enjoying better water.